The person at the center of this case

 Cook had severe facial damage, and the autopsy determined blunt force injury to be the cause of death.
 Remarks: Cook was an enrolled member at the Cheyenne River Sioux Tribe Indian Reservation.

-Jessie Wallace Cook found unresponsive on the ground near water tower at corner of Willow Street and Highway 212 in Eagle Butte, South Dakota.
+Jessie Wallace Cook found unresponsive on the ground near the water tower at the corner of Willow Street and Highway 212 in Eagle Butte, South Dakota.
 Pronounced deceased at approximately 9:00 a.m.

-Severe facial damage noted.
-Autopsy determined blunt force injury as cause of death.
+Autopsy determined blunt force injury to the head as the cause of death.
+Cook had severe facial damage.

 For information leading to the resolution of this case